Kahlan: Imran bin Amr

 Imran bin Amr and the bulk of the tribe went to Oman where they established the Azdi presence in Eastern Arabia and later invaded Karman and Shiraz in Southern Persia.
 Another branch headed west back to Yemen and a group went further West all the way to Tihama on the Red Sea.
 This branch will become known as Azd Uman after Islam.

-Jafna bin Amr
+Jafnah ibn 'Amr

-Jafna bin Amr and his family, headed for Syria where he settled and initiated the kingdom of the Ghassanids who was so named after a spring of water where they stopped on their way to Syria.
+Jafnah ibn Amr and his family, headed for Syria where he settled and initiated the kingdom of the Ghassanids who was so named after a spring of water where they stopped on their way to Syria.

 Thalabah bin Amr

 Thalabah bin Amr left his tribe Al-Azd for Hijaz and lived between Thalabiyah and Dhi Qar.
 When he gained strength, he headed for Yathrib where he stayed.
 Of his seed are the great Aws and Khazraj, sons of Haritha bin Thalabah.
 Those will be the Muslim Ansar and will produce the last Arab Dynasty in Spain (the Nasrids).